zunderlab/FLOWMAP/README.md

   * `cluster.numbers` - how many clusters to generate from each subsampled file, recommended ratio 1:2 from subsample (if subsample = 1000, recommended cluster.numbers = 500)
   * `seed.X` - set this for reproducibility
   * `clustering.var` - which channels to use to influence the graph shape
+  * `shuffle` - shuffle cells used in each sample
+  * `name.sort` - sort FCS files according to name in alphabetical/numerical order
+  * `downsample` - use SPADE density-dependent downsampling, in which case you may want to specify and pass optional variables `exclude.pctile`, `target.pctile`, `target.number`, `target.percent`

 3. Run `FLOWMAPR::FLOWMAP()` as a command in R Studio, but pass the variables that you assigned into FLOWMAP function.
 A full example is provided below.
 4. Check that it saves an output folder with reasonable looking PDFs and graphml files.